 "How many BTU's is this heater rated to?"

 Wood stove company's BTU rating is a measurement of fuel consumption, not heat output into your home/structure/building.
 Most wood stoves waste a large portion of their flue/chimney.
 Our heater due to its large volume heat exchanger, exhausting from the bottom of the exchanger and therefore only venting the coolest gases and trapping the hotter gases at the top, and high surface area to radiate heat via emissivity maximizes thermodynamic heat transfer into your home.
-So even though our heater only consumes 30,000 BTU's/hour it feels more like a 90,000 to 110,000 BTU stove and puts out about the same amount of heat when its ran at its maximum.

 "Can I cook on this heater?"